 The article revolved around the TINYPulse 2015 Best Industry Ranking report, which mined over 30,000 employee responses from more than 500 companies.
-According to TINYhr, the company that conducted the research, the report “unearthed startling findings about the happiest (and unhappiest) industries out there.”
+According to TINYhr, the company that conducted the research, the report “unearthed startling findings of the happiest (and unhappiest) industries out there.”

 Now, I haven’t read the entire report but I can’t say I was “startled” that construction leads the way for happiest workers.
 In fact, I wasn’t surprised one bit.
 Over the years, I’ve talked and worked with lots of people who build—or maintain buildings—for a living.
 Construction is no walk in the park but those who’ve taken on the challenge are proud of what they do.
-After all, how many people do you know who can point to a city landmark, new bridge, popular restaurant, a beautiful home and say, “I built that.”
+After all, how many people do you know who can point to a city landmark, new bridge, a popular restaurant, a beautiful home and say, “I built that.”

 There’s a lot to be said about enjoying work that provides a sense of participation and accomplishment.
 “In construction, workers are all part of a team involved in the planning and safe execution of the work, said Steve Tenney, CFO of Story Construction, when I asked him why construction workers are the happiest.
-“They are all working towards a common goal and can see the results in the completed project.”
+“They are all working towards a common goal and can see the results of the completed project.”

-Lydia Dishman, author of the Fast Company’s article, also brought up two other areas where I believe construction has a happiness advantage:
+Lydia Dishman, the author of the Fast Company’s article, also brought up two other areas where I believe construction has a happiness advantage: